Organisational structure

 The RTA administers Residential Tenancies and Rooming Accommodation Act 2008 (the Act) and is responsible to the Minister for Housing and Public Works and Minister for Youth.

-The RTA is governed by a Board of Directors which consists of a Chair and six directors.
+The RTA is governed by a Board of Directors which consists of a Chair and 6 directors.

-The organisational structure includes the Chief Executive Officer and four divisions.
+The organisational structure includes the Chief Executive Officer and 4 business units.

 Corporate governance